ADIPEC 2024 on November 4-7 in Abu Dhabi

 Vulnerabilities

-In 2019, Tenable specialists also discovered a vulnerability in the Windows version of Slack.
-The client application provided an opportunity to change the download destination and steal, modify, or add malware to files.
 The critical vulnerability also allowed for remote code execution (RCE).
-Hackers could gain full remote control over the Slack desktop application with a successful exploit, thereby gaining access to private channels, conversations, passwords, tokens, and keys.
+Hackers could gain full remote control over the Slack desktop application through a successful exploit, thereby accessing private channels, conversations, passwords, tokens, and keys.

 Skype